 For Vietnamese, there’s a smorgasbord of dining options, including Vietnam House Restaurant on Wickham Street and District 1 on Duncan Street.
 Another popular haunt is The Vietnamese Restaurant – best to book ahead as this Valley mainstay on Wickham is always bustling.

 The precinct also boasts many authentic Japanese restaurants – Honto, Kenjin, Nonbei Sake Bar & BBQ, Wagaya Japanese Restaurant, Oyama Japanese Restaurant and Tatsu Ramen & Gyoza Bar– which showcase the very best of Japanese fine dining in the Valley.
-For fast-casual Japanese meals, check out Good Morning Sushi in McWhirters Centre, which will be sure to transport you to the neon streets of Shinjuku.
+For fast-casual Japanese meals, check out Good Morning Sushi in McWhirters Retail, which will be sure to transport you to the neon streets of Shinjuku.

 From a quick bite the go to a full meal, there’s plenty of delicious eats to enjoy at Valley Metro.
 Roll’d Vietnamese offers rice paper rolls bowls, and salads, Jackpot Express brings its gourmet style Chinese dishes in a quick-service format.
 Visit Sushi Paradise for a freshly made range of sushi and sashimi dishes.
 Bubble tea fans can get their fix at Gong Cha with its extensive menu of hot and cold drinks.

 For something different, tempt your tastebuds with South Asian/Nepalese dumplings aka momos from 8848 Momo House, a pop-up spot at the bottom of the Brunswick Street Mall.
-McWhirters Centre also houses two delectable Indian bistros – spice it up at Hyderabad Flavours Indian Restaurant and Balti Biryani.
+McWhirters Retail also houses two delectable Indian bistros – spice it up at Hyderabad Flavours Indian Restaurant and Balti Biryani.

-For savoury-sweet-spicy Thai that'll send you straight to the streets of Bangkok or Koh Samui, visit Ploy Thai Bar & Restaurant in Chinaown, Tara Thai restaurant or Full Moon Bar & Restaurant, both along Wickham Street.
+For savoury-sweet-spicy Thai that'll send you straight to the streets of Bangkok or Koh Samui, visit Ploy Thai Bar & Restaurant in Chinatown, Tara Thai restaurant or Full Moon Bar & Restaurant, both along Wickham Street.
 Or try authentic Thai and Laotian dishes from Thai Wi-Rat restaurant on Brunswick Street Mall – check out the late-night food menu available on Friday and Saturday nights for snacks and quick eats.

 If Filipino food takes your fancy, the Valley is a hub for all things Filipino-flavoured.
-Try this trending Asian cuisine at Best Friends Kainan SA Valley, or takeaway a tasty bakery treat from Cafe de Manila – both conveniently located in McWhirters Centre.
+Try this trending Asian cuisine at Best Friends Kainan SA Valley, or takeaway a tasty bakery treat from Cafe de Manila – both conveniently located in McWhirters Retail.

 If you venture along Ann Street, you’ll find some more hidden gems, including Bird’s Nest Yakitori as well as Nom Nom Korean Eatery and Gung Ho!
 Dumpling in Bakery Lane.
 Around the corner in Warner Street, you'll come across the fun and relaxed bao restaurant, Nom Nom Bao – Burger + Beer.
 Further down towards the James Street precinct, you'll stumble across Mr. Mista, an LA-inspired cocktail bar and Asian-influenced kitchen that caters for those who love an elegant dining experience, but also want to party 'til 3am.

 Down Brunswick Street, night owls should be sure to visit Ling Lings Bar & Late Night Restaurant.
-Inspired by the hustle and bustle of South Asia, Ling Lings has an abudance of contemporary pan-Asian street food, drinks, arcade games and more.
+Inspired by the hustle and bustle of South Asia, Ling Lings has an abundance of contemporary pan-Asian street food, drinks, arcade games and more.

 Further down Brunswick Street, within Central Brunswick, treat yourself to flavours from India, Thailand and Malaysia at Stone & Copper restaurant, and Curry 'n' Cask Indian Bistro's traditional Indian curries and snacks.